Harithamuralidharan/SQL_CODE/README.md

 # MYSQL_CODE

-##PROJECT TITLE :  E-Commerce Customer Churn Analysis
+## PROJECT TITLE :  E-Commerce Customer Churn Analysis
-Problem Statement:

       In the realm of e-commerce, businesses face the challenge of understanding customer churn patterns to ensure customer satisfaction and sustained profitability.
 This project aims to delve into the dynamics of customer churn within an e-commerce domain,